atimmeny27/MCP-Server-Research-Tool/README.md

 chmod +x start.sh
 ```

-3. The tool is now verified, anytime you wish to launch the program, enter
+3. The tool is now verified, if you still need to setup an API go below.
+Anytime you wish to launch the program, enter

 ```bash
 ./start.sh